uppedtrout/Better-config/README.md

 Sumerian or Akkadian translation of a given Greek charm of conjuration.
 These will be given here.
 Also, the reader will find English translations of the Sumerian charms as they are given in the NECRONOMICON.
 Not al of the charms are available this way, and sometimes we have had to make do with near misses.
-Much of what is found here hasDownloaded from www.holybooks.com come from the Maklu text, of which the only extant translation is in the German of Tallqvist ("Die Assyrische Beschworungsserie Maqlu nach dem originalen im British Museum Herausgegeben" Acta Societatis Scientiarum Fennicae, Tomm.
+Much of what is found here has come from the Maklu text, of which the only extant translation is in the German of Tallqvist ("Die Assyrische Beschworungsserie Maqlu nach dem originalen im British Museum Herausgegeben" Acta Societatis Scientiarum Fennicae, Tomm.
 XX, No. 6,